Organization of the Human genome

 of gene regions, and along with intergenic regions

 Many of the these dispersed repeats are members of the Alu

 family, a 200~300 bp repeat dispersed many

 hundreds of thousands of times across the genome.

-states of unknowledge.
-For example, it appears likely
+the current state of unknowledge.
+For example, it

 splicing of exons to produce different transcripts

 region, which might explain how humans are able to